LAUSD’s school board can begin superintendent search; Ekchian is named interim head

 “We had a very substantial conversation, and the board decided we would talk about this weekly as we figure out the next steps in the search process,” said board President Mónica García after the closed session.

-Last Friday, King announced that she will retire when her contract runs out at the end of June, remaining on medical leave until then, and that cancer is the reason she has been out since September.
+Last Friday, King announced that she will retire when her contract is up for review at the end of June, remaining on medical leave until then, and that cancer is the reason she has been out since September.
 García, who said she has met with King, said she heard much well-wishing as she toured schools on Monday.
 “There was a flood of humanity and concern for Dr. King’s well-being,” she said.

 LA Unified General Counsel David Holmquist confirmed in an email that “the board is free to begin a search immediately.”
 He noted that King would need to apply to the California State Teachers’ Retirement System prior to her retirement in order for it to become effective.

 In the last superintendent search, which concluded with King’s selection two years ago this month, a search firm was hired for $160,000 to hold more than 100 community forums to seek input on what would make an ideal candidate.
 About 1,600 people attended, and the search firm also conducted a survey that was taken by nearly 9,500 people.
 Board members at the time said they thought the input was minimal and unnecessary.
 The overall expense for that search process was $250,000.